-The maximum power consumption is 74 Watts for standard models and models with the -W1 option.
-The maximum power consumption is 90 Watts for AVR-E3-B models with the -W2 or -W3 options.
+The maximum power consumption is 74 Watts for most models.
+The maximum power consumption is 90 Watts for models with the -W2-PN or -W3 (all polarities) options.
 Please see the "FUSES" section for information about the appropriate AC and DC fuses.